Share on ThriftyFunThis guide contains the following solutions. Have something to add? Please share your solution!

 My daughter likes the variety of cut up vegetables that come in a large sectioned, nifty plastic, re-sealable container.
 I noticed that it had pretty much the same veggies as the $3 bag of stir fry, also by Taylor Farms.

-When I am getting ready to do a food order, either by going to the supermarket or by using a home delivery service, I look through my fridge and the vegetable bins.
+When I am getting ready to shop for food, I look through my fridge and the vegetable bins.
 There are always some things that need to be thrown away, and some things that can be saved.
-This not only gives you an idea of what you need and getting your fridge ready for fresh food coming.

 Put those little packages, that come in everything (moisture preventing) in your crispers.
 It keeps all you keep there, lettuce etc. fresher for a much longer time.